 The owner of property abutting Old Cutler Road between 184th Street and Cutler Cay has requested a change in zoning that would allow for a mixed use development up to 4 stories high on approximately 9 acres now zoned for low density residential/conservation.
 They have submitted both a traffic study and an environmental study to the town.

 It should be noted that registered lobbyist Jose Castillo (Greenpoint Group) worked on the campaigns of Peggy Bell (2014) and Sue Ellen Loyzelle (2011) and Bell accepted campaign contributions from lobbyists Hugo Araza (Araza Consulting & Mgmt Inc),($250) and Juan Mayol ($1000).

 Who Is Lobbying In Our Town

-The Town of Cutler Bay has for the first time, published on-line the names of lobbyists registered with the town.
+The Town of Cutler Bay has published the names of lobbyists registered with the town.
 See the list of registered lobbyists and the projects they are lobbying for.

 Cutler Bay Government Information

 For more information about the town's charter, agendas, ordinances, how to contact town officials, the town's website, and more, visit our Cutler Bay Government page.

 Wednesday, July 15th, 7pm.
 The meetings take place at Cutler Bay Town Hall, located at 10720 Caribbean Boulevard.
 You can read the agenda when available at cutlerbay.legistar.com.